African Ceremonies ARCHIVE

 With these aims in mind, we are seeking an institution where the archive can:

-- Be preserved - photographs, video film etc protected against decay
+- Be preserved - photographs, video, film, etc protected for posterity

-- Maximize its potential - fully cataloguing and contextualising the images
+- Maximize its potential - fully cataloguing and contextualizing the images

 - Be shared - with curators for traveling exhibitions and to other institutions